RalphHightower/blog/_posts/2025/01/2025-01-06-JoeBidenOpEd.md

 By Joe Biden
 Joe Biden is president of the United States.

 On this Jan.
 6, order will be called.
-Clerks, staff and members of Congress will gather to certify the results of a free and fair presidential election and ensure a peaceful transfer of power.
-Capitol Police will stand guard over the citadel of our democracy.
+Clerks, staff and members of [Congress](https://www.congress.gov/) will gather to certify the results of a free and fair presidential election and ensure a peaceful transfer of power. ,[Capitol Police](https://www.uscp.gov/) will stand guard over the citadel of our democracy.

 The vice president of the United States, faithful to her duty under our Constitution, will preside over the certification of her opponent’s victory in the November election.